Standing Rock Sioux Tribe member on protests: 'We are in for the long haul'

 "You have a government agency trying to declare us trespassers on our own treaty land and threatening to penalize us, criminally charge us and possibly forcibly round us up if we don't return to the reservation," he said.
 "It's very eerie and we're trying to stay strong through all of this."

-The pipeline was originally slated to lie north of Bismarck, North Dakota, in an area that did not trespass on Native American reservations.
+The pipeline was originally slated to lie north of Bismarck, North Dakota, in an area that did not cross Native American reservations.
 The current proposed route, however, would take it through four states, stretching 1,172 miles to connect areas with oil in North Dakota to southern Illinois.

 It would cut through the Sioux Tribe's reservation, and the tribe says it could potentially destroy sacred lands and prevent access to clean drinking water.

 Over the months of protest, the tribe has been joined by multiple groups and activists.
 They maintain that they have been peaceful, but last week things turned violent.
 The Morton County Sheriff's Office said protesters set fires while officers tried to disperse the crowds with tear gas, rubber bullets and water sprayed from hoses attached to fire engines.